 We agree with Supreme Court’s determination, based on the expert historian’s testimony as well as other evidence, that the use of the word “timber” in the constitutional provision at issue is not limited to marketable logs or wood products, but refers to all trees, regardless of size.
 Although tree size and maturity may be considered in determining whether a proposed project’s tree cutting is substantial or material, plaintiff presented expert testimony debunking the assumption that smaller trees are necessarily young or immature; some forest trees measuring less than three inches DBH can be more than 100 years old, and smaller mature trees play an important role in the continuing ecology of the forest.
 The court generally accepted the tree counts proffered by plaintiff, including for trees less than three inches DBH.
 Accepting those factual findings, approximately 25,000 trees either had been or would be cut to construct the trails.

 Today, the word “timber” is often associated, though far from uniformly, with large diameter trees that have commercial value as saw timber, among other purposes.
 Even today, though, the meaning of the word timber has varied meanings among foresters.
 On WAMC public radio, Fred Monroe, a local government leader in the Adirondacks, said that Class II trails “can be judged to be unconstitutional if you count things that are really not timber as timber.”
-This view of the term ignores its historical meaning, as of the time when Article 14 was adopted.
+This view of the term ignores its historical meaning at the time when Article 14 was adopted.
+The word “timber” was used differently in the 1890s than it is today.

 To find the meaning of the word “timber” as it pertains to Article 14, Section 1, it’s important to consult the historical record.
 In the 2017 trial, and as referenced by the Appellate Division decision, Protect the Adirondacks provided expert testimony by the Adirondack Park’s leading historian, Dr. Philip Terrie, the author of a number of Adirondack histories, about the meaning of the word “timber” in the late 19th century.
 The court trial transcripts can be read here.